elastic/ecs-logging-go-zap/README.md

 ## Contribute
 Create a Pull Request from your own fork.

-Run `ECS_BRANCH=version mage update` to update to the required ECS version and format you changes before submitting.
+Run `ECS_VERSION=version mage update` to update to the required ECS version and format you changes before submitting.

 Add new dependencies to the NOTICE.txt.